relevant-ai/RelevantCardsDocumentation/README.md

 ### Rich Text

 Because the output of a REL function is often used for skinning user interfaces, we occasionally need to output rich text.
 For this purpose we may assume that all strings in REL have an abstract *default* font.
-The following methods simply apply transformatons to that font.
+The following methods simply apply transformations to that font.
 The results of these methods are always rich text, and may fail to perform some string manipulation methods such as `join`.
 Other functions like `concat` or the `+` operator do work properly on rich text.

 #### `small`